bbauska/TUMx-DWAPNx/README.md

 The script.js will host all the code we need.

-So, let\'s talk about that code.
+So, let&apos;s talk about that code.
 Creating HTTP requests is a classic application of front-end and even back-end JavaScript.

 There are many libraries out there, which try to make this a very simple